Network Services 3

 Our plan is to provide you with the products and services to help customers and suppliers to develop fully integrated solutions to meet your communication needs.

-This means you will be able to buy managed solutions from a supplier as well as component parts as you consider the changing network requirements within the modern hybrid workspace.
+This means you will be able to buy managed solutions from a supplier as well as component parts as you consider the changing network needs within the modern hybrid workspace.
 This will enable the workforce to access all applications and data at home and from the office.

 We trust that this will also challenge suppliers to propose commercial models that provide a higher level of flexibility and value for money, whilst minimising the risk of connectivity outages and meeting security needs.